Setting Organization Quotas

 To configure quotas, you must use organizations.
 However, if you don't want to configure multiple organizations, you can simply add all of your users to the Default organization.
-See Creating Organizations for Multi-Tenancy.
+See Creating Organizations.

 Quota usage is based on VM ownership, not on cost allocation.

 Note: Load balancers, databases and application stacks are not included in resource quota calculations.
 Resource quota-based service request approval workflows don't work for CloudFormation and GCP Deployment Manager services.
 However, because VMs are included in quota calculations, once a stack is deployed, any VMs in the application stack may cause quota to be exceeded.
 Cost quotas are fully supported for AWS and GCP services.